Admissions (Policy AD-1, AD-2, and AD-11)

 Graduate Application Materials Required for Degree-Seeking Students:

-• Graduate Application for Admission and application fee.
+• Graduate Application for Admission and application fee (is applicable).

-• Official transcripts are required from all post-secondary institutions attended or currently attending.
-Post-secondary institutions include colleges and universities, professional, technical, and business schools, regardless of whether credit was earned.
-Transcripts from all institutions outside the US must be official, translated to English, and credentialed.
+• Official transcripts are required from all post-secondary institutions attended or currently attending, except the Post-Grad DNP and EdD options, which require Master’s transcripts or above only.
+Post-secondary institutions include colleges and universities, professional, technical, and business schools regardless of whether credit was earned.
+Transcripts from all institutions outside the US must be official, translated into English, and credentialed.

 • MHA options: Baccalaureate degree or higher from a regionally accredited institution.